Aliases for DPM1 Gene

 GeneCards Summary for DPM1 Gene

 DPM1 (Dolichyl-Phosphate Mannosyltransferase Polypeptide 1, Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with DPM1 include congenital disorder of glycosylation, type ie and ssr4-cdg.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+Diseases associated with DPM1 include congenital disorder of glycosylation, type ie and multiple personality disorder.
+Among its related pathways are Metabolism and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transferase activity, transferring glycosyl groups and dolichyl-phosphate-mannose-protein mannosyltransferase activity.

 UniProtKB/Swiss-Prot for DPM1 Gene